blurgyy/dt/docs/features/scope.md

 :::warning
-If a file is included in multiple groups that have the same `scope`, it will only be synced by the first group, later defined groups (with the same `scope`) won't repeatedly sync the file.
+If a file is included in multiple groups that have the same `scope`, it will only be synced by the first group appeared in your config file, later defined groups (with the same `scope`) won't repeatedly sync the file.
 :::

 ## Examples